-Local notifications are created by an app on device to show the notification when a specific condition is met (at a specific time or location).
+Local notifications are created by an app to show the notification when a specific condition is met (at a specific time or location).

 This implementation, however, is far more complex and would require many more moving parts, building and maintaining a server (if not already needed by the app), adding a new API endpoint, adding the APNs capability to the app, setting up scheduled tasks in the server to send messages out for each user that wants to receive notifications.
 We can use local notifications to simplify all this and not require external servers.

-We get the current User Notification center, this object manages all the notification related activities for the app.
-We then request authorization to send notifications with a set of options describing the type of notifications you want to send, here we are requesting to display an alert, play a sound and update the app's badge.
+We get the current User Notification centre.
+This object manages all the notification related activities for the app.
+We then request authorisation to send notifications with a set of options describing the type of notifications you want to send.
+Here we are requesting to display an alert, play a sound and update the app's badge.

 The code for setting up a local notification is fairly simple, there are three parts to a local notification, the content, trigger and request.

-The content is what is actually shown to the user, text, sound, badge number, attachments (for rich content such as images) and user info that might be used when interacting with the notification.
+The content encompasses what is actually shown to the user.
+Text, sound, badge number, attachments (for rich content such as images) and user info might be used when interacting with the notification.

-The trigger is the condition for delivering the notification, there are 3 types of trigger that can be used.
-A UNCalendarNotification, used to delivery the notification on a specified date and time, a UNTimeIntervalNotificationTrigger used to schedule the notification after a specific number of seconds, a UNLocationNotificationTrigger is used to delivery a notification when the device enters or leaves a specified geographic region.
+The trigger is the condition for delivering the local iOS notification.
+There are 3 types of trigger that can be used.
+A UNCalendarNotification, used to delivery the notification on a specified date and time, a UNTimeIntervalNotificationTrigger used to schedule the notification after a specific number of seconds, a UNLocationNotificationTrigger used to delivery a notification when the device enters or leaves a specified geographic region.

 This can be useful for removing a specific scheduled notification or updating a notification with new details.
-If a new notification is required each time the identifier can just be set with a generated UUID string.
+If a new notification is required each time, the identifier can be set with a generated UUID string.
 Here is how you set the notification request:

-For this use case the UNCalendarNotification trigger best suits our needs as the `dateMatching` initializer takes a DateComponents object which allows us to specify different specific units of date time such as day of the month or day of the week.
+For this use case the UNCalendarNotification trigger best suits our needs as the `dateMatching` initializer takes a DateComponents object, allowing us to specify different units of date/time such as day of the month or day of the week.

-We want to allow the user to select a quarterly period starting on the first day of the first, second or third month within a quarter, i.e if they want a quarterly reminder on the 1st month of the quarter they'll get a reminder on the 1st of January, April, July and October, the 2nd month of the quarter would be, February, May, August and November, the 3rd month of the quarter would be March, June, September and December.
+We want to allow the user to select a quarterly period starting on the first day of the first, second or third month within a quarter.
+For example, if they want a quarterly reminder on the 1st month of the quarter they'll get a reminder on the 1st of January, April, July and October.
+The 2nd month of the quarter would be February, May, August and November.
+And the 3rd month of the quarter would be March, June, September and December.

 Looking back at the previous block post, all we need to do is assign these DateComponents to each of the FrequencyOption enums and their associated type enums (WeekOption, MonthOption and QuarterOption), bearing in mind that the QuarterOption needs to return 4 DateComponents.

 We can add a dateComponents variable to each of the enums which will return the set of DateComponents for the specific enum case.
-The top level FrequencyOption enum will return it's associated types dateComponents.
+The top level FrequencyOption enum will return its associated types dateComponents.

 With these updated enums, the UIPickerViews created previously will now contain the DateComponents for every combination of FrequencyOption and associated value options.
-In the UIPickerView delegate for the associated value enum we can trigger the creation of a scheduled notification.
+In the UIPickerView delegate for the associated value enum, we can trigger the creation of a scheduled notification:

 There are plenty of extensions to this work.
 Further frequency options could be added such as a yearly or 6 monthly option.
 All you would need to do is add a new case to the FrequencyOption and create a new associated enum type for the new option with the required set of rawValues and DateComponents.

 We would then need to persist the selection using something like UserDefaults.
 To do this we just need to make the enums conform to the Codable protocol so we can encode the selection using a JSONEncoder.

-Search over 300 blog posts from our team
+Search over 400 blog posts from our team

 Subscribe to our monthly digest of blogs to stay in the loop and come with us on our journey to make things better!